nitinskunigal/ValueFrenzy_Supermarket_Analysis_Excel/README.md

 # **Data Model**

-The data model was created using Power Pivot to establish relationships between the fact table (sales data) and dimension tables (products, regions, and time).
-This data model is the backbone of the analysis and enabled complex calculations and dynamic insights.
+The data model was created using Power Pivot to establish relationships between the fact table (sales data) and dimension tables (products, regions, and time periods).
+This data model is the backbone of the analysis and enables complex calculations and dynamic insights.
+It allows for slicing and dicing data in multiple dimensions for deeper analysis and visualization within the dashboard.
+The relationships are structured as follows:

 ![ValueFrenzy Data Model](https://github.com/user-attachments/assets/f95401f3-dde9-4cc9-a792-837262b9d0c0)

-The fact and dimension tables are related in the following ways:
 ## ***Fact Table (Sales):***
-Includes sales transaction data segmented by region, product category, and time.
+Includes consolidated sales transaction data (2021-2023) segmented by region, product category, and time.
 ## ***Dimension Tables:***
 ### *Products:*
 Categorizes products into low-tier (groceries), medium-tier (household goods), and high-tier (electronics).
 ### *Regions:*
-Lists USA, Mexico, and Canada.
+Includes USA, Mexico, and Canada.
 ### *Time:*
 Segments data by year, month, and quarter for trend analysis.